EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 **Venue:** [La Résidence](https://la-residence.com/), 5 rue des Mousses, 88340 Le Val d’Ajol, France

-**How to get there?** There are direct trains from Paris to Remiremont.
+**How to get there?** There are direct trains from Paris to Remiremont train station (East of France).
 A shuttle will be organized from Remiremont train station and the hotel on October 15 at 15:30, and from the hotel to Remiremont train station on October 19 at 15:00.
 If you want to take the shuttle, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/).

 **Programme:** Working in small groups on the development of tools for generating, handling or transforming Dedukti files.